ClariceBoldDev/M1-JavelinPolishers/README.md

 ### Websites

-- For my form I used <https://startbootstrap.com/>
+- For my form I used <https://startbootstrap.com/> to help me form the basic structure.
+I then customised it mo my own needs.

 ### Future Ideas

+The webpage could be used into the future to stream live games.
+A blog could also be added as well as writing content and tables for other table top players.
+We could also have a more detailed calender and schedule, with a more thourough booking system rather than ticketsource.

 ## Testing

 ### WC3

 ### Peer Review